AkkiPooja/EasyRecipe/README.md

 To start the spring boot app
 Open another tab in the terminal and type following commands
 1. Go to EasyRecipe folder
-2. cd recipe
-3. cd recipewebsite
+2. cd recipewebsite
-4. ./mvnw spring-boot:run
+3. mvnw spring-boot:run

 This is the front page of the website:
 <img width="1498" alt="Screen Shot 2022-12-11 at 2 14 18 PM" src="https://user-images.githubusercontent.com/113392025/206923969-bcbf0d14-8302-4643-8f06-f2c90ddc709a.png">